rishal79/ACADEMY-shanid/S2_LABS/SHELL/RECORD/readme.md

 ### Q13
-Write a shell script program to calculate the factorial of a given number.
-(Using Function) [View Program](./Q13.sh)
+Write a shell script program to calculate the factorial of a given number using Function.
+[View Program](./Q13.sh)

 ---